catamphetamine/anychan/docs/4chan.org/API.md

 	"md5": "knN3NBdljasl085ylrpzfQ==", // Attachment file MD5 (24 character, packed base64 MD5 hash).

 	// (optional)
-	"filedeleted": 1, // Will be `1` if the attachment file was deleted.
-Seems that if `filedeleted` is `1` then all other attachment-related properties will be absent.
+	// Will be `1` if the attachment file was deleted.
+	// Seems that if `filedeleted` is `1` then all other
+	// attachment-related properties will be absent.
+	"filedeleted": 1,

 	// (optional)
-	"spoiler": 1, // If `1` then it means that the attachment should be covered with a spoiler image.
+	// If `1` then it means that the attachment should be
+	// covered with a spoiler image.
+	"spoiler": 1,

 	// (optional)
 	// `4chan.org` generates smaller copies of images (limited to 1024x1024)